Having babies: Life’s next step or thank you, next?

 “It’s better to regret not having the child, than to regret having the child,” said Joan.

 Dainial pointed out that there is support from others in society and the Government.
-He said: “Just go for it....don’t think too much, if it’s something you and your spouse want to do.”
+He said: “Just go for it... don’t think too much, if it’s something you and your spouse want to do.”

 That is the gist of the first episode of The Usual Place, my new podcast show.